FAKEMedia/Samizdat/README.md

 # Samizdat

-Documenting differences in media coverage of the war in Ukraine

 Read more about the [project](./public/project/) in the public directory.
 The documentation is part of the generated site.
 [Fakenews.com](https://fakenews.com/) runs on the code and content in this repository.